nibscbioinformatics/nf-core-bagobugs/README.md

 **Detailed information about how to specify the input can be found under input specifications.**
 ## Credits

-nf-core/bagobugs was originally written by Martin Gordon & Ravneet Bhuller.
+nf-core/bagobugs was originally written by Martin Gordon ([@MGordon09](https://github.com/MGordon09)).

+I would like to thank both Ravneet Bhuller ([@kaurravneet4123](https://github.com/kaurravneet4123))and Martin Fritzsche ([@MartinFritzsche](https://github.com/MartinFritzsche)) for their assistance in the development of this pipeline.

+In addition, I would like to credit the nf-core development community for providing the tools, template and scripts used in this pipeline.
+Special thanks also to Gregor Sturm and Harshil Patel for the `fastq_dir_to_samplesheet.py` script.

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).